 When you allow your true self to be seen, you get to be seen as your true self.

 Now my mother understands that when I am triggered, I don’t need her to fix anything, I just need her to be with me and accept me as I am—flawed.
 Now my mother can call me to worry about work or vent about stress because she doesn’t have to keep up the hard shell of being a perfect, impossibly strong parent.

 The point is not to force a breakthrough or breakdown.
 Instead, the moments I described are the biggest examples of our honesty.
 Honesty will look different to every mother and daughter.

 Honesty is a life-changing practice sustained through everyday moments.

-It might seem like my mother and I exploded into honesty with death, tears and life-changing confessions, but some of my most valued honest moments with her are the small ones we get to experience now.
-We belly laugh until our faces spasm and say the uncouth things that pop into our heads without fearing judgement.
-But we can only enjoy these moments because we’ve ripped off the band-aid and allowed ourselves to be vulnerable, open and raw.
+It might seem like my mother and I exploded into honesty with death, tears, and life-changing confessions, but some of my most valued honest moments with her are the small ones we get to experience now.
+We belly laugh until our faces spasm and say the uncouth things that pop into our heads without fearing judgment.
+But we can only enjoy these moments because we’ve ripped off the band-aid and allowed ourselves to be vulnerable, open, and raw.

 My mother and I are human together.
 That might seem obvious, but I believe it is rare and that it’s the biggest gift any two people can give one another.
 We hold each other together and allow each other to be broken.
 We are imperfect and human with one another; we are equals and better halves.
 She held me in dark times I don’t even remember, and I walked her out of the K Street mall Macy’s.